 Visitors will also find rocks that children are able to climb safely for fun.
 Which makes the beach a family-friendly environment.
 Downhill Beach is also popular for beach angling activities.

-The Downhill Beach is quite an iconic location nowadays as it was used in the filming of Game of Thrones (Season 2).
+Downhill Beach is quite an iconic location nowadays as it was used in the filming of Game of Thrones (Season 2).
 The location was transformed into Dragonstone, where Melisandre burned the Seven Idols of Westeros.

 A Trip to Bushmills Town

 Bushmills is a village on the north coast of County Antrim in Northern Ireland.
 It owes its name to the River Bush and to a large watermill that was built there in the early 17th century.
 The village is best known as the location of the Old Bushmills Distillery.
-While you are here why not take a tour of the Distillery and learning about its history and even try some whiskey.
+While you are here why not take a tour of the Distillery and learn about its history and even try some whiskey?

-In 1883, the world’s first hydro electric railway began operating from Bushmills to the seaside resort of Portrush.
+In 1883, the world’s first hydroelectric railway began operating from Bushmills to the seaside resort of Portrush.

 Take a trip down memory lane and visit this quaint and beautiful village on your travels and we guarantee you won’t regret it.